wazuh/wazuh-documentation/source/installation-guide/central-components/index.rst

     Select an installation method, unattended or step-by-step, and follow the instructions.

-After these steps, your Wazuh server is ready to use and you can deploy :ref:`Wazuh agents <installation_agents>` on the endpoints you wish to monitor.
+After these steps, your Wazuh installation is ready to use and you can deploy :ref:`Wazuh agents <installation_agents>` on the endpoints you wish to monitor.